mfbonfigli/go_cesium_tiler/README.md

 If an octant however has a number of parked points that is less than the min-points-per-node, the parked points for that octant are rolled up to the current node.
 Similarly if the current node has a depth equal to the configured max depth.
 5. Whenever the children are retrieved, the previously parked points are used to create child nodes on demand using the same algorithm, lazily.
+6. The points are written in the final artifacts with coordinates relative to the local CRS, however a global transform is applied at the tileset root to convert points back to the EPSG 4978 CRS required by Cesium.

 ## Precompiled Binaries
 Along with the source code, a prebuilt binary for both Linux and Windows x64 is provided for each release of the tool in the github page.